Discover the Best of the Unpowered Glide Weapon GBU-15

 • Guidance Systems: It features advanced guidance systems, commonly equipped with both infrared and laser seekers.
 Onboard computers process the seeker’s data to make real-time adjustments to the weapon’s flight path, ensuring precision strike capabilities.
 The guidance section is affixed to the nose of the weapon and includes either a television guidance system for daytime operations or an imaging infrared system for night or adverse weather missions.
 Additionally, a data link in the tail section transmits guidance updates to the control aircraft, allowing the weapon systems operator to remotely guide the bomb to its target.

-We would encourage you to explore this article as well: Explore the Best of AGM-154 Joint Standoff Weapon
+We would encourage you to explore this article as well: Discover the Best of the AASM HAMMER Weapon System

 Photo Credit: Air Power Australia